symphonyoss/App-Integrations-Commons/README.md

 </project>
 ```

-If you want to create a new webhook integration you should define the __integration-webhook__ module as a dependency.
+If you want to create a new webhook integration you should define the __integration-webhook__ module as a dependency and start by extending the [WebHookIntegration](integration-webhook/src/main/java/org/symphonyoss/integration/webhook/WebHookIntegration.java) class, as it is the super class of every other integration.

 # Installation instructions for the Java developer

 ### What you’ll build
-You’ll build a simple java library that provides some useful services to build new integration.
+You’ll build a simple java library that provides some useful services to build new integrations.

 ### What you’ll need
 * JDK 1.7